Torres-TI/Google-Cybersecurity/README.md

 </p>
 <p><b>NIST Cybersecurity Framework CSF</b> is a open source framework organized by five keys indentify, protect, detect, respond and recover.</p>
 <p><b>Playbooks</b> are manuals to ensure the people will folllow the right list of actions, it's like a checklist.
-  <br>Incident Response Playbook it's the most common palybook guide in cybersecurity, that playbook is separeted in 6 phases:
+ <b>Incident Response Playboo</b><br> it's the most common palybook guide in cybersecurity, that playbook is separeted in 6 phases:
 </p>

 <ul>